Keonapang/RovHer/README.md

 <!-- ABOUT -->
 ## About

 Predicting rare variants (RVs; MAF < 1%) that influence complex disease risk is a significant challenge.
 We introduce RovHer (RV heritability-optimized scores), an unbiased, scalable method that scores missense RVs based on their probability of functional effect.
-The RovHer method employs the multivariate adaptive regression splines (MARS) model to integrate feature annotations with [Genebass](https://app.genebass.org/)exome-wide association study (ExWAS) summary statistics of height.
+The RovHer method employs the [Multivariate Adaptive Regression Splines](https://CRAN.R-project.org/package=earth) model to integrate feature annotations with [Genebass](https://app.genebass.org/) exome-wide association study (ExWAS) summary statistics of height.
 Specifically, it is trained on the RV association false discovery rate, a surrogate measure for the likelihood of variant functionality.

-This approach was chosen to directly assess how well each model maximizes the genome-wide phenotypic variance that can be explained by a set of prioritized RVs, which are more likely to be functional and disease-relevant.
+We used a heritability-based benchmark approach to directly assess how well the model maximizes genome-wide phenotypic variance that can be explained by a set of prioritized RVs, which are more likely to be functional and disease-relevant.
 RovHer scores are trait-agnostic, and the model does not rely on assumptions about genetic architecture or effect size.

 ![Workflow Overview](RovHer%20workflow.png)
 *An overview of the development and application of the RovHer algorithm.*